jmcclenon/AWS/AWS.md

 AppStream 2.0 - Stream desktop applications securely to any browser

 **INTERNET of THINGS**
-IoT Core -
+IoT Core - Connect devices to the cloud
-IoT 1-Click -
-IoT Device Management -
-IoT Analytics -
-Greengrass -
-Amazon FreeRTOS -
+IoT 1-Click - Trigger AWS Lambda functions from simple devices IoT Device Management - Securely manage fleets as small as one device, or as broad as millions of devices IoT Analytics - Collect, preprocess, store, analyze and visualize data of IoT devices Greengrass - Deploy and run code on your devices Amazon FreeRTOS - Amazon FreeRTOS is an IoT Operating System for Microcontrollers

 **GAME DEVELOPMENT**
-Amazon GameLift -
+Amazon GameLift - Deploy and scaled session-based multiplayer games